thunderseethe/thunderseethe.github.io/content/posts/lsp-base.md

 On the happy path, our engine determines our query don't need to execute at all and returns the cached value.

 Our query engine does a lot for us, but the realm of query engines runs deep.
-For simplicity, we won't be covering everything a production query engine might do.
+For simplicity, we won't be covering everything a production query engine would want:

-Production query engines persist query caches to disk, so they can be reused between runs of our program.
-A whole world of complexity resides behind that feature that we won't touch on at all.
-Look to the [rustc docs](https://rustc-dev-guide.rust-lang.org/queries/incremental-compilation-in-detail.html#the-real-world-how-persistence-makes-everything-complicated) for some insight into what that entails.
+* Persisting caches to disk (check out [rustc docs](https://rustc-dev-guide.rust-lang.org/queries/incremental-compilation-in-detail.html#the-real-world-how-persistence-makes-everything-complicated) for details)

-Our engine won't handle garbage collection.
-Often a cached query result becomes unnecessary.
-It was cached for input that no longer exists or otherwise has been supplanted by future query runs.
-Evicting these entries is important for a long lived process like an LSP, but it adds quite a bit of complexity to the engine and I don't know how to do it.
-We're making do without today.
-If you know more than I, please let me know.

-Our engine won't handle detecting cycles between queries.
-In theory, our queries form a DAG.
-In practice, they don't.
-Cycle detection helps debug accidental cycles in a finite amount of time, but we'll press on without.
+* Garbage collection (i.e. Cache Eviction)
+* Cycle Detection

+Are all getting left on the cutting room floor.
-Finally, our engine has quite a bit of boilerplate.
+Our engine also has quite a bit of boilerplate.
 If we're doing it right, this makes it easy to understand how the query engine operates.
 In a real implementation, a lot of what we do can be wrapped up with macro magic to save everyone a lot of time.
-Heck, if your heart isn't set on building a query engine from scratch, consider an off the shelf solution such as [salsa](https://crates.io/crates/salsa).
+Heck, once you know how a query engine works, consider an off the shelf solution like [salsa](https://crates.io/crates/salsa).

 ## Red-Green Algorithm